 The recipes here are for many of the foods loved by us “coalcrackers“.
 If you misplaced your family recipe, or perhaps your Grandma never wrote hers down, you will likely find something familiar here.
 My wish for you is to not only find information and recipes for the foods you know and love, but to have them conjure up memories of the good times and the special people in your life.

-At the time, I was living in New England (having gotten married in 1997 then relocated shortly thereafter when my husband accepted a job offer in New Hampshire).
-I was struggling to come to terms with both the loss of my best friend/second Mom/big sister of 30 years, Peg, in early 2013 (who resided in Schuylkill County), and the unexpected loss of my left-leg due to an infection which resulted in a below-the-knee amputation in February 2015.
+At the time, I was living in New Hampshire (having gotten married in 1997 then relocated shortly thereafter when my husband accepted a job offer there).
+I was struggling to come to terms with both the loss of my best friend/second Mom/big sister of 30 years in early 2013 (she resided in Schuylkill County), and the unexpected loss of my left-leg due to an infection which resulted in a below-the-knee amputation in 2015.

 As time passed and my disconnect with old friends and Schuylkill County grew, the yearning to embrace my roots became stronger with each passing day.
 For years I had wanted to move back to Pennsylvania but circumstances wouldn’t allow it.
 I could not visit home, I could not move home, but I could enjoy the TASTE of home!